ncatlab/nlab-content/pages/8/5/2/4/4258/content.md

 **Joel W. Robbin** is a mathematician at the University of Wisconsin at Madison.
-His thesis was in mathematical logics, under A. Church of Princeton; he also authored a textbook on logics and coauthored _Mathematical logic and computability_ with [Jerome Keisler](http://www.math.wisc.edu/~keisler).
+His thesis was in mathematical logics, under [[Alonzo Church]] of Princeton; he also authored a textbook on logics and coauthored _Mathematical logic and computability_ with [Jerome Keisler](http://www.math.wisc.edu/~keisler).

 From soon after his thesis, Robbin switches his main interests to [[dynamical system|dynamical systems]] of Morse--Smale type where he found several foundational results.
 He also worked in related questions of rigorous approaches to [[quantization]], [[symplectic geometry]] and [[symplectic topology]]; several of his articles are coauthored with [[Dietmar Salamon]].